mozilla/firefox-browser-architecture/text/0006-architecture-review-process.md

 The first two considerations define the goals of the review process and are two sides of the same coin.

-The audience of a Roadmap Review is those "up the chain" of decision makers and the audience of a Design Review is those running “down the chain” of implementors.
+The audience of a Roadmap Review is those “up the chain” of decision makers and the audience of a Design Review is those running “down the chain” of implementors.

 In [RACI](https://en.wikipedia.org/wiki/Responsibility_assignment_matrix) terms, the team is Responsible, the reviewer is Accountable, other senior engineers or managers are Consulted and various others in the organization are Informed.